Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Operators_And_Assignments/Operators And Assignments.md

     }
 }
 ```
 * But, *in floating point arithmetic* (float and double) there *is a way to represent infinity*.
 For this *Float and Double classes contains following 2 constants POSITIVE_INFINTY and NEGATIVE_INFINITY*.
-Hence, even though result is infintiy, we won't get any arithemtic exception in floating point arithmetic.
+Hence, even though result is infinity, we won't get any arithemtic exception in floating point arithmetic.
 ```java
 public class Main {
     public static void main(String[] args) {